Norfolk Terrier puppies and dogs – breed review

-MVD can be a life-threatening heart issue but reputable breeders will test for the condition and dogs with the syndrome should not be bred.
+MVD can be a life-threatening heart issue.
+Reputable breeders will test for the condition and dogs with the syndrome should not be bred.

 Like many breeds of dogs, Norfolks are also susceptible to hip dysplasia, a problem with the joints that limits movement.

-The life expectancy of a Norfolk Terrier is between eight and 14 years but the breed is renowned for its hardy nature and many live into their late teens.
+The life expectancy of a Norfolk Terrier is between eight and 14 years.
+The breed is renowned for its hardy nature and many live into their late teens.

 Litters are normally small to medium.